hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/test-an-event-with-foundry.md

 Open the project `test-an-event-with-foundry`, in a code editor.

- Open the contract located in  `src/TodoList.sol` in your code editor.

 If you completed the previous tutorial, you may notice the contents of the contract `TodoList.sol` have changed.
 Specifcally, there is a CreateTodo event that has been declared and is emitted in the `createTodo()` function.

 ### Write the test